Arnab-Gupta/isingnetworks/README.md

 Create a graph (g) using networkx.

-Create an intance of the IsingModel class:
+Create an instance of the IsingModel class:
 ```python
 model = IsingModel(g)
 ```